On the covers: Commander Clapperton and Marchesa di Spineto

-I am often asked about the portraits chosen by Sourcebooks as Elizabeth and Mr. Darcy on the covers of the Darcy Saga Sequel Series.
+I am often asked about the portraits chosen by Sourcebooks as Darcy and Elizabeth on the covers of The Darcy Saga Sequel Series.
 Who are they really?
 Who painted them?
-A while back I uncovered the secret identities of the gorgeous woman and handsome man who represented Mr. and Mrs. Fitzwilliam Darcy.
-I’ve decided to share the information again for new readers or those who may have forgotten.
+I uncovered the identities of the gorgeous woman and handsome man who represent Mr. and Mrs. Fitzwilliam Darcy, and am delighted to share these interesting real-life people with my readers.

 Elizabeth Campbell, the Marchesa di Spineto

 Elizabeth Campbell was the second wife of the Marchese di Spineto, an Italian nobleman, scholar, and teacher at Cambridge University.
-The Marchese rose to prominence in 1820 when he acted as interpreter for Theodore Majocchi — Queen Caroline’s servant — during the Queen’s trial for adultery before the House of Lords.
-(If interested in that bit of history, I’ve included links at the end of this article.)
-Beyond the trial, there is no further mention of the Marchese di Spineto accomplishing anything specific or noteworthy.
+The Marchese rose to prominence in 1820 when he acted as interpreter for Theodore Majocchi —Queen Caroline’s servant— during the Queen’s trial for adultery before the House of Lords.
+I used the term “relative-fame” above because beyond the trial and a handful of oblique references to his services as an interpreter for diplomats, there is no further mention of the Marchese di Spineto accomplishing anything specific or noteworthy.

-The first is Romilly’s Cambridge Diary 1832-42 (Reverend Joseph Romilly, Fellow of Trinity College and Registrary of The University of Cambridge) with the Marchesa mentioned over twenty times within his diary.
-In most instances, her name is merely noted as attending church services, and once for not attending service due to being in mourning as a result of her mother’s death.
+The only other references are vague mentions of her name in two books from the era written about other people.
+The first is Romilly’s Cambridge Diary 1832-42 (Reverend Joseph Romilly was a Fellow of Trinity College and Registrary of The University of Cambridge).
+The Marchesa is mentioned over twenty times within his diary, which sounds illuminating except that her name is merely noted as attending church services, and once for not attending service due to being in mourning as a result of her mother’s death.

-The second was the biographical book Darwin’s Mentor: John Stevens Henslow, 1796-1861, where the Marchesa is mentioned twice in association with Mr. Henslow.
-The first is at tea with Mr. and Mrs. Henslow, and Mr. Darwin, and the second note is her presence at a New Year celebration on January 3, 1838.
+The second literary reference was the biographical book Darwin’s Mentor: John Stevens Henslow, 1796-1861, where she is mentioned a few times simply by her title “Marchesa.”
+The first mention is her inclusion at a tea with Mr. and Mrs. Henslow, and Charles Darwin.
+Another note is her presence at a New Year celebration on January 3, 1838.

 In the commentary of the book, the authors’ clarify who the “Marchesa” is with the following: